zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines.md

 ## Hierarchy and precedence

-Some settings can be configured on pipelines and steps, some only on one of the two.
+Some things can be configured on pipelines and steps, some only on one of the two.
 Pipeline-level settings will be automatically applied to all steps, but if the same setting is configured on a step as well that takes precedence.
-The next section explains in more detail how the step-level settings will be merged with pipeline settings.

-## Merging settings on instance/run:

-When a settings object is configured, ZenML merges the values with previously configured keys.
+When an object is configured, ZenML merges the values with previously configured keys.
 E.g.:

 ```python
 from zenml.config import ResourceSettings